 Use these tips and tricks for specific rooms in your home.

-- Swap out clothing: Who needs bulky sweaters taking up valuable space in the closet all summer?
+- Swap out clothing: Who needs bulky sweaters taking up valuable space in your closet all summer?
 Pull out the storage bags with summer clothes and put away your winter garb.
 We love these soft storage bags.

-- Sort through your shoes and socks: If you no longer wear a pair of shoes, it’s time to donate, toss or fix!
+- Sort through your shoes and socks: If you no longer wear a pair of shoes, it’s time to donate, toss or fix.
 Likewise, there’s bound to be some socks missing their counterpart, and others with holes.
-Toss ’em!
+Toss ’em.

 - Wash bedding and pillows: When was the last time you washed your pillows?